plaans/aries/README.md

 - `lcp`: a plan-space planner for PDDL and HDDL, based on a compilation to constraint satisfaction problems.
 - `gg`: a state-space planner for PDDL based on heuristic search with the `hadd` heuristic.
-- `minisat`: SAT solver that mimic the minisat solver behavior
+- `aries-sat`: SAT solver that mimic the minisat solver behavior
-- `jobshop`: SMT-like solver for the jobshop problem
+- `scheduler`: solver for the jobshop and openshop problems

 Source code of these executables can be found in the directory `apps/src/bin`.
 One can install an executable locally like so (example for `gg`):